SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Method

 Normal patch features are modeled via Principal Component Analysis (PCA).
 This model is fit to the set of all normal features $X_{\mathrm{normal}}$, which contains all patch vectors $x_p$ collected from the $k$ original and augmented normal images (as defined in Sec.~\ref{subsec:feature_extraction}).
 From this set, the empirical mean $\mu \in \mathbb{R}^D$ and covariance matrix $\Sigma \in \mathbb{R}^{D \times D}$ are computed.

-PCA gives a closed-form parameter-free estimate of the dominant linear subspace of the data, making it well-suited for the proposed few-shot regime where overfitting must be avoided.
-Each patch feature $x \in \mathbb{R}^{D}$ is modeled as
+PCA gives a closed-form parameter-free estimate of the dominant linear subspace of the data.
+We use deterministic PCA for simplicity and numerical stability, making it well-suited for the proposed few-shot regime where overfitting must be avoided.
+Each patch feature $x \in \mathbb{R}^D$ is modeled as:

 where $C \in \mathbb{R}^{D \times r}$ contains the top $r$ eigenvectors of $\Sigma$, $z \in \mathbb{R}^r$ is a latent variable (with $I_r$ being the $r \times r$ identity matrix), and $\epsilon$ is an isotropic noise term (with $I_C$ being the $D \times D$ identity matrix).
 The matrix $C$ forms an orthonormal basis for the subspace of normal variation.
 Under this probabilistic formulation~\cite{tipping1999probabilistic}, the squared reconstruction residual $\lVert (x - \mu) - CC^\top (x - \mu) \rVert_2^2$ corresponds to the negative log-likelihood component orthogonal to the subspace, thus defining an anomaly score.